-When most people think of their websites, they think about what’s on their front page and the pages you can reach from the navigation menu.
+When most people think of their websites, they think about what’s on their front page and all the pages you can get to from there.

-But imagine if there was a whole new universe of content underneath it all.
+And those Navigational Pages are important; you do want a clean and easy-to-navigate website.
+However, what if there was a whole new universe of pages underneath it all.

 Your Site is an Iceberg

 Since you’re reading this, it means you’ve somehow landed on this post.

 In my sidebar, you’ll find a few highlighted sections, a selection of popular posts and a link to my Facebook page.
 In the menu, I have three items.
 My About page, a plug for my email list and a contact form.
 And that’s about it.
 All in all, just a few pages to go along with the occasional new post.